Causality Across Languages (CAL): Russian

 The data was collected in St. Petersburg, Russia.
 However, the speakers are originally from different urban areas of Russia including from the Far East and Siberia.
 There are no obvious dialectal differences.
 All the speakers are mostly monolingual speakers of Russian and do not speak any other language on a regular basis.

-The deposit contains twelve sessions, each session representing one participants’ response to the discourse task.
+The collection contains twelve sessions, each session representing one participants’ response to the discourse task.
 Sessions contain a compressed MP4 video recording and a corresponding WAV file.

-The data for this deposit was collected by Anastasia Stepanova in June and August 2016.
+The data for this collection was collected by Anastasia Stepanova in June and August 2016.
 All recordings were made in St. Petersburg, Russia.

 Acknowledgement and citation